Services for Undergraduates

 Columbia University Libraries/Information Services (CUL/IS) offers a wealth of collections, spaces and services to support your research, study and learning.
 Each tab in this guide highlights information selected especially for undergraduate students.

 Want to know more?
 Visit our Libraries online or in person.
-Or stop by Butler Library to meet me.
+Or stop by my office in Butler Library to meet me.
 I'd be glad to answer any questions you have.

 Collections: Books, Articles, DVDs, E-Journals, Graphic Novels